tkimdev/quote-generator/README.md

 # quote-generator

-A fully functional Inspirational Quote Generator which fetches quotes from forismatic API - features include: Generate New Quote with ability to share your quote on Twitter in real time.
+A fully functional Inspirational Quote Generator which fetches quotes from forismatic API
++ Features: Generate New Quote with ability to share your quote on Twitter in real time.

 ### [Live Site](https://tonykimdev.github.io/quote-generator/)